Rizo650/RPA-Scraping-Global-Pricing-Raw-Material/README.md

-# Global Raw Material Pricing Scraper - UiPath RPA
+# Scraping Global Pricing Raw Material - UiPath RPA

 This RPA project automates the process of extracting **global raw material prices** and related financial data from various sources (websites, APIs, etc.).
 It uses modular workflows to scrape, process, and notify stakeholders via email or WhatsApp, and optionally uploads results to SharePoint.